ThusithaDJ/ThusithaDJ/README.md

 ### Hi there, I'm Thusitha Jayasundara 👋

-## I am a developer trying to change the world with code while trying to make a better place better than yesterday.
+## I am a developer trying to change the world with code while trying to become a better human than yesterday.

 Here are some things about me: